 Nucleus Research, Inc. has released its top ten tech trends for 2012.
-We're seeing a lot of the same predictions from the Gartner Symposium so IT pros would be wise to check these out for possible career enhancement.1.
-The Productive Enterprise
+We’re seeing a lot of the same predictions from the Gartner Symposium so IT pros would be wise to check these out for possible career enhancement.

 The cloud has made development faster and more iterative.
 When changes can be made on the fly, companies can deploy once and then adapt an app as business needs change.
 As we go forward, the cloud will make development more virtual.
-Crowdsourcing efforts and the integration of social networking tools into the dev environment will provide opportunities for developers no matter where they live.3.
-SAP will reemerge
+Crowdsourcing efforts and the integration of social networking tools into the dev environment will provide opportunities for developers no matter where they live.

 SAP revenues have gone up and the company has introduced innovations in areas like mobile device access.
 According to the report: